linode/docs/docs/networking/diagnostics/lsof/index.md

 ### Determine Which Program Listens to a TCP port

 One of the most frequent uses of `lsof` is determining which program listens to a given TCP port.
-The following command will print TCP process that are in the `LISTEN` state by using the `-s` option to provide a protocol and protocol state:
+The following command will print TCP processes that are in the `LISTEN` state by using the `-s` option to provide a protocol and protocol state:

     sudo lsof -nP -i TCP -s TCP:LISTEN